Here it is, the question I have been dreading.....way worse than "Mommy, how are babies made?". It happened last night......

 I was thinking about myself at Emma's age.
 By nine, I had a really bad body image and felt like I looked different and my body was dfferent that other kids in my class.
 It was a sort of difference that felt bad.
 But it wasnt until later that I connected it to my weight.
 I dont even think that I knew my weight at that age.
 I didn't know anything about dieting either.
 My mom didn't diet or buy diet foods.
 We didn't watch alot of TV and didnt have women's magazines around.
 I didnt understand what calories were or how they related to my body or shape.

-This is why I felt a knot in my stomache, thinking about this conversation with Emma.
-Not only has she noticed her weight, the number, but she has noticed a one pound weight gain enough to be concerned about it.
+the number, but she has noticed a one pound weight gain enough to be concerned about it.
 I swear, the window of innocence in getting smaller and smaller.
 I wish she wasnt thinking about these things.
 Well who knows, maybe she is not thinking about them as much as I think she is and I am just spazzing out.
 What do you all think?

 BTW, if you are my friend on FB, I posted a link to a news story about Sketcher's new Shape-ups shoes for girls as young as age 7!
 Notice they don't make them for boys *ahem*.